pytorch/TensorRT/docsrc/tutorials/getting_started_with_fx_path.rst

 This means the model contains dynamic control flow.
 Please refer to section “Dynamic Control Flow” in `FX guide <https://pytorch.org/docs/stable/fx.html#dynamic-control-flow>`_.

 * **Step 2: Build TensorRT engine**
 There are `two different modes <https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#explicit-implicit-batch>`_ for how TensorRT handles batch dimension, explicit batch dimension and implicit batch dimension.
 This mode was used by early versions of TensorRT, and is now deprecated but continues to be supported for backwards compatibility.
 In explicit batch mode, all dimensions are explicit and can be dynamic, that is their length can change at execution time.
 Many new features, such as dynamic shapes and loops, are available only in this mode.
-User can still choose to use implicit batch mode when they set ``explicit_batch_dimension=False`` in ``lower_to_trt()``.
+User can still choose to use implicit batch mode when they set ``explicit_batch_dimension=False`` in ``compile()``.
 We do not recommend to use it since it will lack of support in future TensorRT versions.

 Explicit batch is the default mode and it must be set for dynamic shape.
-For most of vision task, user can choose to enable ``dynamic_batch`` in ``lower_to_trt()`` if they want to get the similar effects as implicit mode where only batch dimension changes.
+For most of vision task, user can choose to enable ``dynamic_batch`` in ``compile()`` if they want to get the similar effects as implicit mode where only batch dimension changes.
 It has some requirements:
 1. Shapes of inputs, outputs and activations are fixed except batch dimension.
 2. Inputs, outputs and activations have batch dimension as the major dimension.
 3. All the operators in the model do not modify batch dimension (permute, transpose, split, etc.) or compute over batch dimension (sum, softmax, etc.).